Koume Gets Ready this summer to Host its Two traditional International Bible Camps.

 - Provoke the youth to dedicate themselves to the Lord Jesus Christ and to the accomplishment of the vision.

 It was in 2012 that the camps were made international.
 Pastor Theodore ANDOSEH is the main speaker.
-The themes to be handled during the youth camp (from 21st to 29th July) and the student and young professionals’ camp (from 1st to 14th August) are communicated ahead of time.
+The themes to be handled during the youth camp (from 21st to 30th July) and the student and young professionals’ camp (from 1st to 15th August) have been communicated ahead of time.

 More than 2000 participants are expected at each camp.
 Looking at the various objectives of the bible camps, it seems very important that the youth be encouraged and mobilized to take an active part, if they are truly the spearhead of the Church.